 3. The Babelsberg Park

 On the list of things to do in Potsdam and surrounding areas, including a tour of Babelsberg Park isn’t a bad idea.
-It’s a fantastic place to be, especially once summer is in full swing and all the flora is flourishing.
-The park has lots to see and do for the whole family.
+Once summer is in full swing, the flowers bloom, and the sun is shining, it’s a great place to be.

 Inside, you can enjoy learning about classic architecture mixed with neo-gothic inspirations.
 That’s not all because there are plenty of other periods of architectural designs to check out.

 See Related: Things to do in Cologne, Germany